ronen567/just-the-docs/docs/batch-and-minibatch.md

 Eq.
 1 shows the formula for the recursive update of the network weight coefficient w: The new coefficient value w equals to the current w, substructed by the Loss value \\(L(w)\\) multipied by learning rate \\(\alpha\\).
 This variant of Gradient Descent, at which Eq.
 1 is calculated for each data sample, is called **Stochastic Gradient Descent**, abrivated to **SGD**.
 Naturally, The gradients of the Loss function may be noisy, as a result of the random noise normally added to the input data samples.

-The noisy gradient slows down convergence, as a result of deflections from the path on the sgradient's slpe towards the gradient's minima.
+The noisy gradient slows down convergence, as a result of deflections from the path on the sgradient's slope towards the gradient's minima, and even oscilations.
 This noisy gradients problem may be solved by averaging the gradients over a batch of samples, so in case of an n -samples batch size, Eq.
 1 is calculated once per n samples.
 The rest of this post introduces the considerations involved in selecting the batch size.